-California is now the first state to ban animal testing
+California becomes first state to ban animal testing

 It is a popular opinion that animal-tested products are bad and should be stopped.
 There are many organizations that support this ban on animal testing, such as the humane society and PETA.
 However, not many people know exactly what animal testing includes.